ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_26_OceanHeatContent.md

 This code uses shelve files, which are sometimes not portable between different versions of python.

-We can not guarentee that the auxiliary data will remain available indefinately.
+We cannot guarantee that the auxiliary data will remain available indefinitely.

 If the hatching is turned on in the Halosateric SLR figure, and the multi_model_agrement_with_* figures do not exist, then the code will try to create a new figure while another is unfinished.